Confident NDA will get two-third majority in Bihar polls under Nitish Kumar: Amit Shah

 Modi has become the only prime minister after Lal Bahadur Shastri to draw such support from the masses to his appeals, Shah said.
 With Gandhi often accusing the government of not doing much for farmers, Shah hit back, saying some NGO has told the Congress leader that speaking loudly will get him more votes.

-Citing various steps for the welfare of the poor and the needy taken by the Modi government amidst the fight against the pandemic, Shan asked the opposition what it did in the states where it is in power besides doing politics.
+Citing various steps for the welfare of the poor and the needy taken by the Modi government amidst the fight against the pandemic, Shah asked the opposition what it did in the states where it is in power besides doing politics.
 The BJP claimed that more than 14 lakh internet users joined the first of its kind digital political rally.
+The Congress criticised Shah for holding a rally "with politics in mind at a time when people of Bihar were dying due to coronavirus and many were stranded in various parts of the country".

 ALSO READ